 A quiet eating 9/10.

-Afternoon tea was GBP 58 excluding drinks and service.
+Afternoon tea was GBP 58 excluding other drinks (except the tea) and service.

 London SW1X 7LA